 Lesser fuel range

-Another essential drawback of the CNG is its shorter range compared to the diesel and petrol vehicle.
+Another essential disadvantage of the CNG cars is its shorter range compared to the diesel and petrol vehicle.
 The lower fuel range means that you will have to take the car to refilling station more regularly.
 Additionally, the fuel efficiency of CNG-powered vehicles is also lower than other regular vehicles.